Embarcadero Plaza: Renaming the plaza

-In 2017, County Supervisor Aaron Peskin introduced a resolution to rename the site Embarcadero Plaza, citing Herman's role in displacing poor and minority residents from the Western Addition, Fillmore, Chinatown, and South of Market neighborhoods while presiding over the San Francisco Redevelopment Agency.
+In 2017, San Francisco Supervisor Aaron Peskin introduced a resolution to rename the site Embarcadero Plaza, citing Herman's role in displacing poor and minority residents from the Western Addition, Fillmore, Chinatown, and South of Market neighborhoods while presiding over the San Francisco Redevelopment Agency.
 The San Francisco Board of Supervisors passed the resolution unanimously on September 19, 2017.
-The name Embarcadero Plaza will be temporary until a new official name can be decided upon.
-The Board's resolution is nonbinding, as the authority to change the name rests with the San Francisco Recreation and Park Commission.
-Peskin stated he had received an unsolicited text from the owner, Boston Properties, which said they would cover the cost of replacing the plaque bearing Herman's name.

-The Recreation & Parks Commission voted 4–2 to remove Justin Herman's name on November 16, 2017.
-An earlier vote in October ended in a 3–3 tie after one of the commissioners (who had favored removal of the name) left the meeting before the vote was held.
-David Johnson, a photographer who documented life in the Western Addition prior to SFRA's redevelopment, is a leading candidate for the renaming of the plaza.
+The San Francisco Recreation & Parks Commission voted 4–2 to remove Justin Herman's name on November 16, 2017.
+An earlier vote in October ended in a 3–3 tie.
+The name has remained Embarcadero Plaza since 2017.